countable-web/ops-manual/operations/PROJECT_MANAGEMENT.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Every project has a "Purpose" which must be documented and visible.
--  Every project has at least one `Objective and Key Result <../OKRS.html>`__ every month.
+-  Every project has at least one `Objective and Key Result <../operations/OKRS.html>`__ every month.
--  We use Scrum like `this <../SCRUM.html>`__.
+-  We use Scrum like `this <../operations/SCRUM.html>`__.
--  Every day, try to get some `feedback <../peopleops/FEEDBACK_LOOPS>`__ on your work.
+-  Every day, try to get some `feedback <../peopleops/FEEDBACK_LOOPS.html>`__ on your work.
 -  Every day, coordinate with team mates on slack and prioritize.
 -  Work together to minimize the amount of time anyone is blocked or waiting for someone's output as their input.
-The list of items in which people depend on each other's work is called the `critical path <../CRITICAL_PATH.html>`__.
+The list of items in which people depend on each other's work is called the :doc: `/operations/CRITICAL_PATH`__. :doc:`OPERATIONS/CRITICAL_PATH`

 Project Management Objectives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~